 The Air District will work with the Authority to mitigate all NOx emissions exceeding General Conformity de minimis thresholds to zero as required by General Conformity, through an off-site emissions reductions program.
-Funds from the Authority for mitigation offsets will be administered by Air District's Bay Area Clean Air Foundation for the award of grants to Bay Area businesses, public agencies, and residents who will implement projects that reduce emissions of NO_x, reactive organic gases, and particulate matter.
+Funds from the Authority for mitigation offsets will be administered by Air District's Bay Area Clean Air Foundation for the award of grants to Bay Area businesses, public agencies, and residents who will implement projects that reduce emissions of NOx, reactive organic residents who will implement projects that reduce emissions of NOx, reactive organic gases, and particulate matter.
 The Bay Area Clean Air Foundation intends to enter into a contractual agreement with the Authority to implement this program, with the Authority providing funds for off-site emissions reductions projects that achieve the necessary emissions reductions.
 Current off-site emissions reductions programs work to cost-effectively reduce emissions from primarily mobile source projects.
 Project types may include, but are not limited to:

-- Grants to replace dirty diesel off-road equipment, e.g., tractors and agricultural equipment, marine, lawn and garden; - Grants to replace older, high-polluting trucks and buses; and - Grants to owners to scrap older, high-polluting vehicles. - The Bay Area Clean Air Foundation requires adequate lead time to achieve emissions reductions, and understands that the Authority will commit to working with the Foundation well in advance of construction years during which emissions reductions may be necessary (no less than three years, for construction years estimated to require emissions reductions of 100 tons/year or more). - The Bay Area Clean Air Foundation will seek and implement the necessary emission reduction measures to the extent possible, using Authority funds; and - The Bay Area Clean Air Foundation will serve in the role of administrator of the emissions reduction projects and verifier of the successful mitigation effort.
+- Grants to replace dirty diesel off-road equipment, e.g., tractors and agricultural equipment, marine, lawn and garden; - o Grants to replace older, high-polluting trucks and buses; and - o Grants to owners to scrap older, high-polluting vehicles. - The Bay Area Clean Air Foundation requires adequate lead time to achieve emissions reductions, and understands that the Authority will commit to working with the Foundation well in advance of construction years during which emissions reductions may be necessary (no less than three years, for construction years estimated to require emissions reductions of 100 tons/year or more). - The Bay Area Clean Air Foundation will seek and implement the necessary emission reduction measures to the extent possible, using Authority funds; and - The Bay Area Clean Air Foundation will serve in the role of administrator of the emissions reduction projects and verifier of the successful mitigation effort.